 ADDITIONAL REQUIREMENTS FOR INTERNATIONAL APPLICANTS

 International applicants have additional admission requirements that include taking an English proficiency test.
-For more information, go to the School of Social Work’s page on International Applicant Requirements.
+For more information, go to the Sandra Rosenbaum School of Social Work’s page on English Proficiency and International Applicant Requirements page.

-After you have submitted your online application, continue to monitor the status of your application.
-Watch for email communications from the UW-Madison Graduate School explaining how to do this.
+After you have submitted your online application, check for an email from the UW-Madison Graduate School explaining how to monitor the status of your application.
+It is critical that you carefully read and follow all instructions from these correspondences.
+Please retain these communications for future reference.
 For more information, review the FAQs and other materials at Graduate School Admissions.

 It is your responsibility to ensure you submit all of your application materials correctly.
-Due to the increase in volume of submitted applications near the deadline, it can take up to four weeks for our admissions staff to check off receipt of your materials and identify any application issues.
+Due to the increase in volume of submitted applications near the deadline, it can take up to four weeks for our admissions staff to review your materials and identify any application issues.
 We highly recommend you submit your application early so that any issues can be identified and addressed prior to the deadline.
-After the deadline has passed, applications with identified issues will not be considered incomplete and not be reviewed.
+After the deadline has passed, applications with identified issues will be considered incomplete and not be reviewed.